 In this scenario, you don’t need to keep a large inventory, which helps with startup costs.
 However, it limits the number of customers you have and ties your success to the success of the dealership.

-If you’re not interested in starting a business from scratch, you have two options: purchase an existing business or invest in a franchise.
+If you’re not interested in starting a business from scratch, you have two options: purchase an existing business (check our online car rental business for sale listings) or invest in a franchise.
 We’ll explore franchises in the next section, so let’s look at existing independent businesses.

 The key advantage to buying an existing business is that the structure of the business is in place, and it most likely already has an existing customer base.